Ademola-coding/Movie-App/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# capstone-2 Movie App
+# Movie App

-> This capstone shows you movies and shows using 2 APIs, one from whence we retreive the shows, and the other one Involvement API which stores and deliver comments and likes for each movie!
+> This Application shows you movies and shows using 2 APIs, one from when we retreive the shows, and the other one Involvement API which stores and deliver comments and likes for each movie!

 ## Built With